mlcommons-cloudmask/mlcommons/benchmarks/cloudmask/target/rivanna_v0.5_early_stopping/README.md

 cloudmesh-ee creates for each run its own copy of the code into directory where all output files are written.
 Thus, all runs are embarrisingly parallel and can be executed easily by a queuing system.

-Cloudmesh-ee was available prior to NYU's effort but the team did not to use it.
+Please note that cloudmesh-ee was available prior to NYU's effort but the team did not to use it.

-The work here will allow the code ti be used on UVA rivanna as well as on NYU Greene.
-THe setup for the machines are slightly different espacially as NYU uses overlays while on Rivanna we do not need to do that.
+The work here will allow the code to be used on machines that support singularity.
+However bare metal ports can easily be achieved by adapting the slurm scripts accordingly.

-We discuss setting up and running the code on the different machines. please note not to modify `config.in.yaml` but instead
+We discuss setting up and running the code on the different machines.
+Please note not to modify `config.in.yaml` but instead

-* `config-rivanna.in.yaml` or
+* `config-rivanna.in.yaml`
-* `config-grene.in.yaml`

 So we can maintain compatibility across the machines.